-Employees don’t want to be associated with a hospital that has a bad reputation.
+Employees don’t want to associate with a hospital that has a bad reputation.
 Whether deserved or not, the negative associations diminish job satisfaction and make good employees eager to seek greener pastures.

 Over time, these negative reviews become an albatross for the hospital that only serves to perpetuate them.

-Plus, everyone wants to be associated with a hospital that has the best reputation for patient care, favorable outcomes, positive experiences, and outstanding patient relations.
-It’s not only about attracting the patients you desire for your hospital, but the professionals you desire to work there as well.
+Plus, everyone wants to visit the hospital with the best reputation, outcomes, experiences, and patient relations.
+It’s not only about attracting more patients, but also the professionals you need to outperform the competition.

 What Does it Take to Build a Positive Hospital Reputation Management Strategy?

-Many people falsely believe that hospital reputation management is about little more than managing negative reviews about your hospital online.
-While that is part of the process of managing your reputation, it’s only part of the story.
+Many people believe that hospital reputation management is simply about managing negative reviews online.
+But while review management is certainly part of the process, it’s only part of the story.

 Developing Your Hospital Reputation Management Strategy

-- Content.
 You must provide a steady stream of positive, informative content for your blog.
-By doing this, you’re making the top stories about your hospital the stories about the services you provide the community through your website and blog.
+By doing so, you’re controlling the narrative and putting your hospital in the best light possible.

-- Social Media.
 Once your blog is up and running, you need to develop an impressive social media presence.
 You need to be widely available on multiple platforms including Twitter, Facebook, Instagram, LinkedIn, and more.
-Plus, you need to interact with your followers, share your blog posts, and comment when they come to you with concerns and questions.
+Plus, you need to interact with your followers.
+This includes sharing blog posts and responding to concerns as quickly as possible.

-- Requesting Feedback.
 The other side of this is that you want feedback from your patients.
 In fact, you need it.
 Good or bad, there is a lot you can learn from patient feedback and reviews.
 And prospective patients can learn from them too.
-The changes you make to avoid negative reviews in the future can fuel growth for your hospital and change the conversation completely.
+How you avoid negative reviews in the future can fuel brand growth and change the conversation completely.